sumeetjain/code_of_conduct/README.md

 ## Trying to be Better

-Here are some **social rules** that people have found help us achieve our goal:
+Here are some **social rules** that will help us achieve our goal:

 ### "Did you consider...?"

 It's natural for us to take pride in our work, so it's natural to feel some pain when we can't figure something out, miss something obvious, or simply do something incorrectly.
-Since we work in pairs or groups a lot, often we'll learn of our mistakes when another person tells about it.
+Since we work in pairs or groups a lot, often we'll learn of our mistakes when another person tells us about it.
 This can be hard to take, especially as our own frustration grows.

 So if you're giving someone else feedback, be thoughtful about how you give it.
-The three magic words to remember are "Did you consider...?".
+Three magic words to remember are: **"Did you consider...?"**.
 Just begin feedback with those words, and your advice/correction will be softened a bit.

-These magic words are definitely better than some alternatives we've heard over time, like "Why didn't you just...?" and "You could just...".
-In fact, the word "just" is rarely if ever a good idea when giving feedback.
-The difference between "Did you consider using an array?" and "Why didn't you just use an array?" is _massive_.
+These magic words are definitely better than some alternatives we've heard over time, like _"Why didn't you just...?"_ and _"You could just..."_.
+In fact, the word _"just"_ is rarely if ever a good idea when giving feedback.
+The difference between _"Did you consider using an array?"_ and _"Why didn't you just use an array?"_ is huge.

 And if you're _receiving_ advice/corrections, give yourself and your feedback-giver the benefit of the doubt.
 No one is trying to be malicious towards you, so try to be forgiving of your feedback-giver.
 Also be forgiving to _yourself_--learning this stuff is really hard, and you're doing fine.
 It takes time.

 ### Don't be surprised when someone doesn't know something.

-This applies to both technical things ("What?!
-I can't believe you don't know what recursion is!") and non-technical things ("You haven't seen the new _Star Wars_?!").
+This applies to both technical things (_"What?!
+I can't believe you don't know what recursion is!"_) and non-technical things (_"You haven't seen the new _Star Wars_?!"_).

 There's _a lot_ of information out there.
 A person might have not yet come across a certain piece of information for various reasons.